valoryteam/valory/README.md

 ```

 ### Registering middleware
 There are two main types of middleware; global and local.
 Global middleware is run with every endpoint, while local is registered on a per endpoint basis.
 Additionally, there is post for of both global and local that is run after the request handler.
+Post middleware have access to both the handler response and full validation result through built in attachments.

 ```typescript
 // Add a global middleware run before every request